ErlenePsyD/ssgweb/erlenepsyd.com/content/pages/about.md

 ![A portrait of Erlene Rosowsky]({static}/images/Mom3.jpg){: .image-process-article-image .right}

-The great challenge of aging, becoming old, is how to continue to feel like ones’ self even as many of the sustaining cues, from within and outside of the self, are challenged, altered and lost.
+The great challenge of aging, becoming old, is how to continue to feel like ones self even as many of the sustaining cues, from within and outside of the self, are challenged, altered and lost.